vermiilion/20220830ResearchRepo/Software Development/Reflective-Journal.md

 ### What programming languages are you interested in learning?
 Why?
 I'm still unfamiliar with the differences between different programming languages, only the names.
-### What is something kind that someone has done for you?

 ### If you were describing programming to someone who knows nothing about it, what would you say?

 ### Which parts of this course made you feel doubtful of your own innate ability?

 ### What is a fixed mindset?

-### What is something kind you have done for someone else?

 ### Have you done mindfulness or attention training before?